 - 3.12.5.2.1 Arrows/bolts may have a base construction of a fiberglass shaft or Siloflex tubing as described in the SCA Marshals Handbook.
 All fiberglass shafts must be longitudinally covered with a filament strapping tape.
-Shafted arrows/bolts are not required to have APDs when used in Rapier Combat. - 3.12.5.2.2 Fiberglass shaft arrows/bolts may utilize UHMW heads.
-CUBB and Baldar blunts shall not be used in Rapier Combat.
+Shafted arrows/bolts are not required to have APDs when used in Rapier Combat. - 3.12.5.2.2 Fiberglass shaft arrows/bolts may utilize UHMW heads only.
 All ammo used on the rapier field shall have no less than 1 inch of resilient padding after taping.
 This must be added in front of the blunt and be at least the same diameter as the blunt. - 3.12.5.2.3 Siloflex arrows may be gleaned and fired again.
-A warranted combat archery marshal must inspect all other ammunition types prior to reuse.
-All ammunition shall be clearly marked for identification with the name of the user, home branch and kingdom. - 3.12.5.2.4 Rubber Band Gun (RBG) regulations - 3.12.5.2.4.1 RBGs must look like a period muzzle-loading weapon dated before 1600CE. - 3.12.5.2.4.2 RBGS must be made of sturdy, lightweight materials that will stand up to normal combat with all edges and corners are smoothed off and that there are no splinters or cracks.
+A warranted combat archery marshal must inspect all other ammunition types prior to reuse. - 3.12.5.2.4 Rubber Band Gun (RBG) regulations - 3.12.5.2.4.1 RBGs must look like a period muzzle-loading weapon dated before 1600CE. - 3.12.5.2.4.2 RBGS must be made of sturdy, lightweight materials that will stand up to normal combat with all edges and corners are smoothed off and that there are no splinters or cracks. - 3.12.5.2.4.3 RBGS or similar apparatus that fires flexible projectiles using the elasticity of the projectiles as the sole propulsion force may not have a draw strength of greater than 30 lbs (13.6 kg) per projectile. - 3.12.5.2.5 RBG Ammunition (referred to as RBG ammo) regulations - 3.12.5.2.5.1 RBG ammo must be made from commercially available rubber tubing and must not contain any metal parts. - 3.12.5.2.5.2 RBG ammo must not use any rigid materials beyond the minimum required to join the ends together.

-- 3.12.5.2.4.3 RBGS or similar apparatus that fires flexible projectiles using the elasticity of the projectiles as the sole propulsion force may not have a draw strength of greater than 30 lbs (13.6 kg) per projectile. - 3.12.5.2.5 RBG Ammunition (referred to as RBG ammo) regulations - 3.12.5.2.5.1 RBG ammo must be made from commercially available rubber tubing and must not contain any metal parts. - 3.12.5.2.5.2 RBG ammo must not use any rigid materials beyond the minimum required to join the ends together. - 3.12.5.2.5.3 Any rigid materials used to join the ends together must be covered and smoothed by vinyl duct tape or plastic shrink wrapping. - 3.12.5.2.5.4 RBG ammo must not be filled with any material. - 3.12.5.2.5.5 RBG ammo must be individually marked to identify the owner. - 3.12.5.2.5.6 RBG ammo must be inspected and used with a specified weapon. - 3.12.5.2.5.7 RBG ammo may not be shared between weapons without reinspection.
+- 3.12.5.2.5.3 Any rigid materials used to join the ends together must be covered and smoothed by vinyl duct tape or plastic shrink wrapping. - 3.12.5.2.5.4 RBG ammo must not be filled with any material. - 3.12.5.2.5.5 RBG ammo must be individually marked to identify the owner. - 3.12.5.2.5.6 RBG ammo must be inspected and used with a specified weapon. - 3.12.5.2.5.7 RBG ammo may not be shared between weapons without reinspection.